jiyot/jiyot/README.md

 # Hi there! 👋

-I'm Jiyot Manoharsingh Babrah, a passionate Mobile App Developer based in Toronto, ON.
+I'm Jiyot Manoharsingh Babrah, a passionate Mobile App Developer.

 ## About Me